gtank/niwl/README.md

 **niwl** provides a set of libraries, clients and servers to provide this in a metadata resistant, bandwidth efficient way based on [fuzzytags](https://crates.io/crates/fuzzytags).

+## Security (hic sunt dracones)

+This crate workspace provides and documents a novel and highly experimental metadata resistant communication system.

+The code has not undergone any significant review.

+Further, it is based on an [experimental implementation (fuzzytags), of an experimental cryptographic scheme (FMD2)](https://git.openprivacy.ca/openprivacy/fuzzytags) which also has a large list of security warnings.

+I urge you to not rely on this code or derivative systems until it has been reviewed and given considerable thought.

 # How Niwl Works

 A Niwl system relies on a single, untrusted routing server that acts as a bulletin board.